AndersDeath/diary2/000-current.md

 # 19 October - Tuesday - Gündoğan - 20 day of immigration

 I've recorded nother video today.
 It was about flora of area shere I live now.
 After that I trained some maths.
+Finally I found all books athat I need for it.